NikhilJha11/Indian-Election/README.md

 - Enhancing Power BI reports with additional visualizations and insights.
 - Developing predictive models for future election outcomes.

-## Get Started

-1. Clone the repository to your local machine.
-2. Explore the datasets in the `Processed Data` folder.
-3. Open Power BI and load the provided `.pbix` files to interact with the reports.
-4. Check out the `Documentation` folder for detailed information on methodologies and findings.

-## Feedback

-Your feedback and suggestions are valuable to us.
-Feel free to open an issue or reach out via email for any queries or ideas for improvement.

-## License

 This project is licensed under the [MIT License](LICENSE).